AyoubBenBrahim/42-OverRide/level04/walkthrough.md

 When ptrace() is called, it allows the parent process to observe and control the execution of the child process.

+When you start GDB, it attaches to the original process and suspends its execution.
+`When you issue the "run" command, GDB uses the "fork" system call to create a new process that runs the program being debugged.`
+The new process is identical to the original process, except that it is running in a different address space.

+Once the new process is created, GDB uses ptrace to control its execution.

 In the case of gdb, it calls fork() to create a child process, and then calls ptrace() on the child to observe and control its execution.
 This allows gdb to pause the execution of the child process, inspect its memory and registers, set breakpoints, and other debugging operations.